splunk/splunk-app-for-dspt-compliance/README.md

 # Splunk App for DSPT Compliance
 This app has been created to assist in yearly compliance to the Data Security and Protection Toolkit (DSPT).
-The DSPT Audit applies, for example, to the UK National Health Service (NHS).
+The DSPT Audit applies.

 ## Features
-* Recurrent retrieval of cyber alerts from NHS feeds to enrich data analysis
+* Recurrent retrieval of cyber alerts from feeds to enrich data analysis
 * Dashboards to ease compliance with the DSPT for audit purposes:

     | **Dashboard Name**     | **Description**                                     |